The War Diary of Lieutenant William L Hayes M C

 Bonn January 1919 Officers of the 6th Infantry Brigade who came to France with the original 2nd Division.
 (WLH 6th from left front row)

-4.12.18 Family history is that en route to the Rhine and in Beuel WLH and Jack Bridge acted as billeting officers.
+4.12.18 Family history is that WLH and Jack Bridge acted as billeting officers for the Battalion.
 ‘When necessary to billet or house a Battalion, it should invariably be preceded by an experienced Officer accompanied by the Quarter-

 12.12.18 28th Bn WD 'Order received that Battalion would take part in triumphal progress of Division through Bonn on 13th inst., and across the RHINE, and notification that the Division would be reviewed en route by Lieut-